History of the All-Ireland Senior Hurling Championship: 1895–1900

 Tipperary reclaimed the provincial title in 1898 and qualified for an All-Ireland final showdown with Kilkenny.
-In a high-scoring and exciting game Kilkenny were on top for the first twenty-five minutes.
-In the second-half Tipp took the upper-hand with captain Mikey Maher scoring three goals.
-A huge 7–13 to 3–10 score line gave Tipp the victory.
+In an offensive showcase game with Kilkenny, Kilkenny had the higher score for the first twenty-five minutes.
+In the second-half Tipperary took the upper-hand with captain Mikey Maher scoring three goals.
+A 7–13 to 3–10 score line gave Tipperary this victory.

 After retaining the provincial title in 1899 Tipperary subsequently advanced to the All-Ireland final where Wexford provided the opposition.
 Wexford held Tipp for the first fifteen minutes; however, the Munster men still took a 2–6 to 1–3 lead at half-time.
 Tipp went on the rampage in the second half and finished with a score of 3–12 to 1–4.
 The Wexford team walked off the field with ten minutes left in the game because they couldn't find a substitute for an injured player.
 Tipp were awarded the title.

 In 1900 Tipperary trounced Kerry, Kilkenny and Galway to book a place in the All-Ireland final.
 A new innovation was introduced this year as London were permitted to take on the winners of the so-called 'home' final to decide the resting place of the All-Ireland title.
 This game was a close affair with both sides level at 0–5 with eight minutes to go.
 London then took the lead; however, they later conceded a free.
 Captain Mikey Maher stepped up, took the free and a forward ‘charge’ carried the sliotar over the line.
 Tipp scored another goal following a weak puck out and claimed the victory.
 It was Maher's fifth and final All-Ireland title by 2–6 to 0–6.
 It was a fifth All-Ireland title in six years.